piyushkumarjiit/HABridgeOnPi/README.md

 The script:
 <li>Downloads and install OpenJDK8</li>
 <li>Downloads and install HA Bridge</li>
-<li>Downloads and executes RF433Setup.sh</li> (checkout that ReadMe on the github page for more details)
+<li>Downloads and executes RF433Setup.sh</li> (checkout https://github.com/piyushkumarjiit/RFUtilScript for more details)
 <li>Provides user way to record his RF remote codes <via RF433Setup.sh)</li>

 Pi needs to be restarted before codes can be scanned as WiringPi used to access GPIO is also installed by this script.